 If a Respondent forgets their username or password, they should contact the research team for the study they are involved with.
 Researchers can manage their respondent accounts on the Researcher website.
-NCI and the ASA24 Help desk cannot interact or support study respondents.
+NCI and the ASA24 Help desk cannot interact with or support study respondents.
 NCI and the ASA24 Help Desk does not have access to any contact information or identifying information for Respondents.

 How long does it take for a Respondent to complete ASA24 food recalls and food records?

 Do the Spanish (U.S. version only) or French (Canadian 2016 version only) versions of the ASA24 system require separate registration?

 No, Researchers do not need to specify the language that will be used by Respondents when registering a study.
-Rather, when a Respondent accesses the Respondent Website, he or she will have the option of completing recalls in either English or Spanish.
-Note that even though study Respondents may complete their recalls in Spanish, information on the Researcher Website, including all data in reports and analytic files, is available in English only.
+Rather, when a Respondent accesses the Respondent Website, he or she will have the option of completing recalls in languages available for that version.
+Note that even though study Respondents may complete their recalls in Spanish or French, information on the Researcher Website, including all data in reports and analytic files, is available in English only.

 Can the ASA24 system be used with children?

 The ASA24 system was initially developed for use with adults.
 ASA24-Kids-2014, a version of the Respondent Website modified for use with school-aged children, is also available for use with children aged 10 years and older.
 To make the software more user-friendly and appealing for this age group, ASA24-Kids includes a shorter list of foods and beverages from which to choose based on National Health and Nutrition Examination Survey (NHANES) recall data for children.
 It asks fewer detailed questions about food preparation, which leads to more default coding of foods using the Food and Nutrient Database for Dietary Studies (FNDDS).
 See Registering to Use the ASA24 System for details on how to request the use of ASA24-Kids.
 Funding is not currently available to create a mobile accessible version such as ASA24-2016.
 New studies with children respondents should use ASA24-2016.

 Does the system allow entering recipes or saving favorites?